EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_events_service/test_plan.md

 * Pre-Conditions:

-  CAPIF subscriber is pre-authorised (has valid InvvokerId or apfId from CAPIF Authority)
+  CAPIF subscriber is pre-authorised (has valid InvokerId or apfId from CAPIF Authority)

 * Actions: